GurraT/Totebo-Trading/README.md

 - Git
   - Git was used for version control by utilising the Gitpod terminal to commit to Git and push to GitHub.
 - GitHub
-  - Used to store and host the project files and source code after being pushed from Git.
+  - Used to store and host the project files after being pushed from Git.
 - Gitpod
   - An online IDE linked to the GitHub repository used for the majority of the code development.
 - [MongoDB Atlas]( https://www.mongodb.com/cloud/atlas)
   - Used as a database for storing, reading, extracting and editing data -[Heroku]( https://www.heroku.com/)
- - Used as a server for connecting MongoDB with G
+ - Used as a server for connecting MongoDB with Github and sourcing web pages
 - Font-Awesome
   - Used for icons to enhance headings and add emphasis to text.
 - Microsoft PowerPoint